nrenner0211/nrenner0211/README.md

 ## About Me

-- 👋 I’m Niki, I graduated a Full Stack Development Bootcamp in October '22.
+👋 I graduated a Full Stack Development Bootcamp in October '22.
 I learned HTML, CSS, and JavaScript foundations as well as best practices for creating a website.

 ## Stats